Isotarge/dk64-tag-anywhere/README.md

 ## Features
 - Mystery menu options are unlocked without capturing banana fairies for your convenience.
-- This patch includes two modes, toggled by the Story Skip option in the options menu.
+- This patch includes two modes, toggled by the Speed Mode option in the options menu.
-  - Story Skip off is intended for casual players.
+  - Speed Mode off is intended for casual players.
-  - Story Skip on is intended for speedrunners to set new personal bests on [this leaderboard](https://www.speedrun.com/dk64ce#Tag_Anywhere).
+  - Speed Mode on is intended for speedrunners to set new personal bests on [this leaderboard](https://www.speedrun.com/dk64ce#Tag_Anywhere).
-- The Story Skip setting will be remembered through resets.
+- The Speed Mode setting will be remembered through resets.

-### Story Skip Off
+### Speed Mode Off
 - [x] Only DK unlocked from start, but you can tag anywhere once other kongs are unlocked
 - [x] No other changes to gameplay

-### Story Skip On
+### Speed Mode On
+- [x] Intro story and level intros skipped (called Story Skip in the vanilla game)
 - [x] All kongs are unlocked from beginning and can immediately be tagged anywhere
 - [x] All moves, guns, simian slam, shockwave, and camera unlocked from the start
 - [x] Golden Banana dances skipped